-CSR Committee and CSR Promotion Subcommittee
+CSR Committee and Sustainability Promotion Subcommittee

 In fiscal 2018, Casio revised its CSR Committee system.
 Under the new system, the CSR Committee is chaired by Casio's president, and its members include all the company directors, audit & supervisory board members and executive officers.
 It has become the body that discusses and approves Casio's CSR activities, including the medium-term CSR policy, annual policy, and previous years' performance reports.
-In addition, the former CSR Committee was renamed the CSR Promotion Subcommittee.
+In addition, the former CSR Committee was renamed the CSR Promotion Subcommittee, before being renamed again in fiscal 2019.
+It is now called the Sustainability Promotion Subcommittee.

-In order to respond to the expectations of society, the CSR Promotion Subcommittee identifies social issues to be addressed, and implements measures to help resolve them.
+In order to respond to the expectations of society, the Sustainability Promotion Subcommittee identifies social issues to be addressed, and implements measures to help resolve them.
 As the core CSR organization, the subcommittee is composed of CSR chiefs and managers from staff-related departments at Casio Computer Co., Ltd., and all Casio group companies worldwide, and is administrated by a Secretariat.
 A regular meeting is held every six months, and the subcommittee activities are promoted throughout the year based on the management cycle of the fiscal year.
 At the start of the fiscal year, the Secretariat checks progress made on various CSR themes in the previous year.
 It then creates an overview of conditions for future progress, the expectations of society, and environmental changes.
 Priority themes for action are determined for each fiscal year, and a specific action plan is formulated.
 Under the action plan, ongoing themes are continued and new themes are introduced.

 New themes are established upon ascertaining the current situation and challenges, and also according to requests from CSR-related departments.
 The CSR-related departments promote theme initiatives through programs formulated based on the original objectives and the plan for the year concerned.
 They also evaluate progress made on the initiatives at the end of the fiscal year, identify issues based on the results and achievements, and use them when planning improvements for the next fiscal year.